Run a Bridge Node

 By following these steps, you should be able to successfully set up and start a Nubit Bridge Node.
 If you encounter any issues, please provide detailed information, and further assistance will be provided.

-Please first before running your own bridge node.
+Please Run a Validator first before running your own bridge node.
 Make sure your nubit-validator

 is running in its own terminal.